michael-baker/gsk218m_cnc_system/README.md

 ﻿# gsk218m_cnc_system
-GCode snippets and tooling for a GSK218M CNC System
+GCode probing snippets for a GSK218M CNC System

 The G-code in the context of GSK218M CNC system